rapala61/experiments/sse_practice/tries/README.md

 # Disclaimer

-What this script is **not**:
-- A good example of the "best" implementation of the data structure.
+**Status**: Prototype

-- Modular or reusable, in fact, there is plenty of non DRY code, I know.
+- There are plenty of opportunities to DRY code.
-- Efficient or inefficient on purpose.
-No Time and Space complexity analysis has been run against this script.
+- No formal Time and Space complexity analysis has been run against this script.

-What this script is (IMO):
-- A good first step into practicing how to implement a solution using Tries as a data structure.
+- It's a good first step into practicing how to implement a solution using Tries as a data structure.
-- First iteration after pseudocode
-- Missing more comments
-- Fun

 # How To Use

 ```
     $ python find.py
     length longest word = 25
-    total unique words = 8799
+    total unique words = 8,799
     Type 'exit' to quit.

     Partial Match: